Table of contents

 HubSpot is designed mainly for small and medium-sized businesses with the aim of marketing automation.
 There’s a free basic version, and the Starter plan costs $50 a month.

-Looker is often used by medium-sized businesses and enterprises that are ready to introduce BI systems.
+Looker Studio is often used by medium-sized businesses and enterprises that are ready to introduce BI systems.
 A free version is available, but advanced features come at a high price.

 Mailchimp marketing platform